On This Page

 The natural hot spring pools at this park are a very unique feature.
 The geothermal hot springs cascade down a waterfall into half a dozen rocky pools.
 These pools flow from one level to the next becoming gradually cooler as the fresh spring water is cooled by ocean swells.
 Interpretive signs posted along the boardwalk to the hotsprings provide information about the geology and thermal features of the park.

 Established Date: January 7, 1955 for the park and July 7, 2004 for the Protected Area

 Size: Park – 2,667 hectares (1,269 ha upland, 1,398 ha foreshore); Protected Area – 53 hectares

-- NO CAMPING and NO FIRES allowed in the hot springs area at the southern part of Openit Peninsula in the park.
+- Camping and fires are prohibited in the hot springs area at the southern part of Openit Peninsula in the park.
 Use the private campground located to the north of the park.

-- DOGS or PETS are not permitted on the boardwalk or in and around the pools.
+- Dogs or pets are not permitted at the hotsprings beyond the start of the boardwalk or in and around the pools.

 - Alcoholic beverages are not permitted in the park.

 - Glass containers are not permitted in and around the pools.